• Shop

 Describing the items and clothing is an easy way to work on expanding language.
 Encourage them to be as descriptive as possible with full sentences: “Potato Head has orange glasses.”

-Use Potato Head as an example of how the student can listen with their whole body.
-“Potato Head uses his eyes to look at me, his ears to listen to me, keeps his feet still on the floor, etc.”
+Use Potato Head as an example of how the student can participate appropriate while in class, or on the playground, or in any other setting.
+“Potato Head uses his ears to listen, he puts feet on the floor, etc.”

 8. Requesting

 Give the student the potato head and keep the body parts for yourself.
 As they build the head, they should ask you for the parts they want.
 Prompt them to be as specific as possible.
 For example, if they request the shoes, ask whether they want the green shoes or the blue shoes.
-If they are not verbal yet, wait to hand them the parts until they pull on your hand or make eye contact.
+If they are preverbal, wait to hand them the parts until they pull on your hand, look at you, or make an appropriate gesture for requesting.

 POTATO HEAD SPEECH THERAPY